Gestalt Principles of Perception

 We can easily say that nowadays, usability is not an indulgence.
 It is a granted characteristic that all websites must have if they want to survive.
 UX/UI designers are specialised in bringing better tools to make the website more accessible and friendlier to navigate as the user looks for their specified goals.

 Applying the Gestalt Theory to Web and Graphic Design

 Look at the above picture.
 It depicts a Dalmatian dog sniffing the ground under a shady forest.
-When you see the dog, you do not recognise him by his parts; you perceive the dog as a whole, all at once.
+When you see the dog, you do not recognise him by his parts; you perceive the dog, all at once.

 Visitors do not recognise parts of the websites we create – they recognise the whole website.
-Human beings see things as a whole, not as a sum of the parts.
+Human beings see things, not as a sum of the parts.
 “The whole is other than the sum of the parts”, as the psychologist Kurt Koffka affirmed.
 Perceptual organisation underlies human perception effort.
 Our minds want to make as little effort as possible.